-MemberPress can integrate with LearnDash, a popular learning management system for creating online courses using WordPress.
+MemberPress can integrate with LearnDash(Get LearnDash Plugin), a popular learning management system for creating online courses using WordPress.
 That unlocks some powerful online course functionality.

 Paid Memberships Pro is one of the most popular free WordPress membership plugins.
-It requires WordPress 3.5 or higher and is compatible up to WordPress 4.4.2.
+It requires WordPress 3.5 or higher and is compatible with WordPress 4.4.2.

 With Paid Memberships Pro plugin you can set up unlimited membership levels and provide restricted access to members-only content (including pages, posts, categories, videos, forums, and downloads).

 Accepting payments is also easy because Paid Memberships Pro integrates with The Most Popular Payment Gateways including Stripe, Authorize.net, PayPal (Standard, Express, Website Payments Pro, and PayPal Payments Pro/Payflow), Braintree, 2Checkout, and Cybersource.

 ARMember WordPress membership plugin is an exceptional plugin that offers a unique set of features to boost your WordPress membership website.

 If you are looking to create a WordPress membership website to sell online courses, PDF downloads, downloading ebooks, or digital downloads, ARMember is the best fit for you to build a great membership website.